LukeDowell/tarkov-inventory-tracker/README.md

 `TC-2001` and `TC-2002`.
 I'm wondering if this could be fixed with length; What if all the templates were of the same size, with the text adjusted to match?
 I could take a screenshot of the empty background, write the text on that, and use that as a template?
 It should literally be a perfect match.

+## 08/13/2022

+My test results were really not as good as I had expected them to be.
+I started digging into everything, setting down breakpoints and inspecting all the images side-by-side with `cv2.imshow` and realized that I had not accounted for the different 'states' an image can be in when a player has equipped an item.
+The colors change if the item is equipped, if the player is hovering over the item with their cursor, and the border changes if the item is insured.

+I ended up going back and making sure my template background was the default, non-highlighted and non-insured version.
+I trimmed the insurance border out so hopefully that doesn't impact the results later.
+I ran my test and was successful!
+The real-world situation is a bit different, unfortunately.
+I still have a hard time matching helmets with as good of a rate as I had before introducing the background image.
+Hm.